 - Teachers will be mindful of activities and what they set up so that there is, for the moment, no communal activities like goop, starch, unless it can be done on an individual basis.

 - Teachers will organise snack time and lunch time differently to ensure no sharing of utensils- We ask if the parents will please provide their own spoon from home for their child if necessary.
 Eg for yoghurt

 - We can no longer have fruit time, but please provide fruit for your child in a small container that they can then have just before story time as before.
 We find that this is a good time for a little snack before home time, or lunch time and the children are generally a little hungry just before story.

 - The teachers have re-organise their time table and themes and planning for the year to catch up on time lost

 - Classrooms will be sanitized/cleaned regularly and areas will be sanitized once the children have used the area and before the next group moves in.
 We have cleaning confirmation sheets in each area (Classroom and kitchen and bathrooms) that will be signed as the cleaning/sanitizing is done so that it can be monitored.

 - Ventilation is important so we will try to make sure the rooms are well ventilated without making them too cold of course.

 - No communal tea for staff as all staff will remain in their classroom for their tea.
 They will bring their own cup, plate, spoon etc from home in an ice-cream container for their use during the day.
 Flasks with hot water will be put into the classrooms for them to use for tea times.

 - Masks are compulsory while at school but will be removed as they leave the school and their own mask put on.
-The school masks will be cleaned at school and ironed and be ready for the next day.
+The school masks will be cleaned by the staff and be ready for the next day.
 Each staff member has two masks.